pacs-course/pacs-examples/Examples/src/Odr/README.md

 Now let's see how this can be VERY dangerous.
 In `fun.hpp` and `fun2.hpp` I declare two functions, the first uses the first version of `three`, the second is meant to use the second version.
-However, since the function `three()` is not referred in the function declarations I can avoid including `three.hpp` and `newthree.hpp` in those files.
-Indeed, they are included only in the corresponding source files `fun.cpp` and `fun2.cpp`, where function `three()` is actually used and thus instantiated with the corresponding argument type (the same in both cases).
+However, since the function `three()` is not referred in the function declarations, I can avoid including `three.hpp` and `newthree.hpp` in those files.
+Indeed, they are included only in the corresponding source files `fun.cpp` and `fun2.cpp`, where function `three()` is actually used, and thus instantiated with the corresponding argument type (the same in both cases).

 After compilation (which goes perfectly well) if you do nm --demangle fun.o | grep three